trippixn963/AzabBot/README.md

 - Generates AI responses to muted users only
 - Welcomes new prisoners with contextual messages
 - Logs all interactions for analytics
+- Daily prison cleanup at midnight

 **When Inactive:**
 - Stays connected but doesn't respond
 - Continues monitoring for new mutes
 - Maintains database logging
+- Daily cleanup still runs

 ### Example Interactions

 ```
 User (muted): "This is so unfair!"
-Azab: "Imagine getting muted and still complaining 😂 Welcome to prison, enjoy your stay! 🔒"
+AzabBot: "Imagine getting muted and still complaining 😂 Welcome to prison, enjoy your stay! 🔒"

 User (muted): "I didn't do anything wrong"
-Azab: "That's what they all say in jail 💀 Maybe next time don't spam the chat?"
+AzabBot: "That's what they all say in jail 💀 Maybe next time don't spam the chat?"

+User (released after 2 days):
+AzabBot: "Look who finally got out!
+Think you learned your lesson this time? 🤔"
 ```

 ---